Urucas/android-device-monitor-slack-integration/README.md

 # android-device-monitor-slack-integration
-An example on how to use integrate android-device-monitor with slack, and fire an alert on your usb devices events
+An example on how to integrate android-device-monitor with slack and fire an alert on a device event.

 #Install
 ```bash